buzzqw/TUS/OBSS/OBSSv2-eng.md

 Many of the darker Patrons have opened portals to realms of nightmare if not demonic, others have drawn from local folklore to amuse themselves with our suffering and death.
 As deities, the Patrons walk the Earth with the sole purpose of having more people worship them, follow their teachings, and bear their Traits.

->> You can discover more about a person in an hour of play than in a year of conversation.
-(Plato):
+> You can discover more about a person in an hour of play than in a year of conversation.
+(Plato)

 ## Introduction